sign-language-processing/sign-language-processing.github.io/src/index.md

 While their model can estimate the full pose directly from an image in a single inference, they also suggest a pipeline approach where first they estimate the body pose and then independently estimate the hands and face pose by acquiring higher resolution crops around those areas.
+Building on the slow pipeline approach, a single network whole body OpenPose model has been proposed [@pose:hidalgo2019singlenetwork], which is faster and more accurate for the case of obtaining all keypoints.
-With multiple angles of recording, OpenPose also offers keypoint triangulation in order to reconstruct the pose in 3D.
+Additionally, with multiple angles of recording, OpenPose also offers keypoint triangulation in order to reconstruct the pose in 3D.

 @pose:alp2018densepose takes a different approach with DensePose.
 Instead of classifying for every keypoint which pixel is most likely, they suggest similarly to semantic segmentation,